brettchalupa/graphql-docs/README.md

 ### Customizing Notices

-A notice is a block of markdown text that optionally has a title which is displayed above a schema member's description.
+A notice is a block of CommonMark text that optionally has a title which is displayed above a schema member's description.
 The look of a notice block can be controlled by specifying a custom class for it and then styled via CSS.

 The `notices` option allows you to customize the notices that appear for a specific schema member using a proc.